pkurremula/cloud-recipes/terraform/aws/ec2/user-data/README.md

-# User-data to Configure EC2 Host
+# User-data for EC2 Host

-When we launch an EC2 instance on AWS, we get to pass a shell script (user-data) to configure the EC2 host at the operating system level.
-This recipe leverage the Terraform `template_file` data module to inject values to the user-data file before it is passed to AWS for the creation of an EC2 instance.
+When we launch an EC2 instance on AWS, we get to pass a shell script to start a service or configure the EC2 host.
+This recipe leverages the Terraform `templatefile` function to inject values to the startup script before it is passed to the EC2 host during its creation.

 **NOTE: This creates a resource in AWS after running `terraform apply`.
 Don't forget to remove the resource by running `terraform destroy` after you are done.**